Introduction to Western Where

 The saying, of course, assumed (implied and enforced?) roles and inequalities that as a boy, a working-class boy in the west, I failed to notice, because they were mostly unconscious, and so went without saying.
 And in any case the inequality that most directly shaped my reality (even as I never quite thought about this either) had to do with class and to a lesser extent with region—something I discovered when I went east to a place I thought was called Eye-thack-uh.
 But wasn’t.

 Today, the saying might go: A man’s truck is his castle.
-The more chrome the better.
+And the more chrome the better.
 Was it Teddy Roosevelt who advised Drawl softly and drive a big truck?
-Perhaps not, but there’s a shift here across the decades from the end of the Second World War as the belief (perhaps even a faith) that Here is where we will be able to be us turned into the question of How can I be noticed?
+Perhaps not, but there’s a shift here across the decades from the end of the World War II as the belief (perhaps even a faith) that Here is where we will be able to be us turned into the question of How can I be noticed?
 How can I be?
-And in between these two is maybe Roger Miller’s 1965 classic, “King of the Road”:
+And in between is maybe Roger Miller’s 1965 classic, “King of the Road”:

 Rooms to let, 50 cents